 If you can afford yet another mountain bike, a tandem is an ideal setup for mountain biking with a child.
 By modifying it with a stoker kit, even a small child can fit on back with you.

-While we’ve seen some super entertaining bungee cord set-ups over on the MTBR family forum, we prefer either the Tow-Whee or the BicycleBungee.
+While we’ve seen some super entertaining bungee cord set-ups over the years, we prefer either the Tow-Whee or the BicycleBungee.
 Both devices connect from the adult’s saddle/seatpost to the child’s handlebars or headset and allows you to pull them uphill.
 If your child is ready to do a fair amount of mountain biking solo, but still needs help getting up hills, this product is awesome.

 Distance and Length